Relative Error Bound Analysis for Nuclear Norm Regularized Matrix Completion: Related Work

 \subsection{Low-rank Matrix Completion}

-The mathematical study of matrix completion began with \citep{Candes:MC:2009}.
-Specifically, \citet{Candes:MC:2009} have proved that if $A$ obeys the incoherence condition, $|\Omega| \geq C n^{6/5} r \log (n)$ is sufficient to ensure the convex problem in (\ref{eqn:first}) succeeds with a high probability, where $C$ is some constant that does not depends on $r$, $m$, and $n$.
-The lower bound for the size of $\Omega$ is subsequently improved to $n r \log^6(n)$ under a stronger assumption~\citep{Candes:MC:2010}.
-The results presented in \citep{Candes:MC:2009,Candes:MC:2010} are without question great breakthroughs, but their proof techniques are highly involved.
-In \citep{TIT:MC:Gross,Recht:2011:SAM}, the authors present a very elegant approach for analyzing (\ref{eqn:first}), and give slightly better bounds.
+The mathematical study of matrix completion began with \citet{Candes:MC:2009}.
+Specifically, they have proved that if $A$ obeys the incoherence condition, $|\Omega| \geq C n^{6/5} r \log (n)$ is sufficient to ensure that with a high probability, $A$ is the unique solution to (\ref{eqn:first}), where $C$ is a constant independent from $r$, $m$, and $n$ \citep{Candes:MC:2009}.
+The lower bound for the size of $\Omega$ is subsequently improved to $n r \log^6(n)$ under a stronger assumption \citep{Candes:MC:2010}.
+These theoretical guarantees are without question great breakthroughs, but the proof techniques are highly involved.
+In two subsequent studies \citep{Recht:2011:SAM,TIT:MC:Gross}, the authors present a very elegant approach for analyzing (\ref{eqn:first}), and give slightly better bounds.
 For example, \citet{Recht:2011:SAM} improves the bound for $|\Omega|$ to $r n \log^2(n)$ and requires the weakest assumptions on $A$.
 The simplification of the analysis also leads to better understanding of matrix completion, and lays the foundations of the study in this paper.

 In an alternative line of work, \citet{MC:Keshavan} study matrix completion using a combination of spectral techniques and manifold optimization.
-The proposed algorithm, which is named OPTSPACE, also achieves exact recovery if $|\Omega| \geq C n r \max(\log(n),r)$.
+The proposed algorithm named OPTSPACE, also achieves exact recovery if $|\Omega| \geq C n r \max(\log(n),r)$.
 However, the constant $C$ in their bound depends on many factors of $A$ such as the aspect ratio and the condition number.
-After the pioneering work mentioned above, various algorithms and theories of matrix completion have been developed, including distributed matrix completion~\citep{NIPS2011_DC}, matrix completion with side information~\citep{NIPS2013_MC:Side}, 1-bit matrix completion~\citep{JMLR:v14:cai13b}, coherent matrix completion~\citep{Coherent:Matrix}, and universal matrix completion~\citep{Universal:Matrix}, to name a few amongst many.
+After the pioneering work mentioned above, various algorithms and theories of matrix completion have been developed, including distributed matrix completion \citep{NIPS2011_DC}, matrix completion with side information \citep{NIPS2013_MC:Side}, 1-bit matrix completion \citep{JMLR:v14:cai13b}, noisy matrix completion \citep{klopp2014}, coherent matrix completion \citep{Coherent:Matrix}, universal matrix completion \citep{Universal:Matrix}, and non-convex matrix completion \citep{Nonconvex:Matrix}, to name a few amongst many.